-- For purposes of these examination regulations, cheating shall be defined as: - (a) Entering the examination room with unauthorized materials, copying the work of another candidate, being in possession of notes, sheets or other materials, collaborating with another candidate during the examination and/or falsifying test results, eye shifting and peeping at another candidate's examination paper, and stealing or in any other way obtain or attempt to obtain examination questions prior to the sitting for the examination or test.

-- (b) Unauthorized possession of academic materials which also constitute cheating may include: - i) plagiarism; - ii) unlawful possession of examination; - iii) possession of purses, electronic equipment such as cell phones, smart watches, pagers, programmable calculators and other materials as determined by the Deputy Rector (ARC); - Cheating 14 (c) Cheating shall also include: - i) Beginning the examination before being authorized. - ii) Continuing to write the examination after being told to stop; - iii) Removing examination answer booklets/sheets from the examination room - iv) Detaching sheets from an answer booklet or sheets. - v) Distortion and or violation of officially arranged sitting plan in an examination room. - vi) Failing to comply with any examination rules, instructions, regulations or directions given by an invigilator. - vii) Failure or refusal by any candidate to sign an official dispatch book to acknowledge receipt of an invitation to a subsequent interview. - viii) Destroying any evidence related to any suspected irregularity. - ix) Leaving the examination room without permission of the invigilator. - x) Impersonat ion. - xi) Any other act in the course of the examination which contravenes the provisions of these examination regulations. - xii) It shall not be a defence to argue that one did not intend to use the material.
+- For purposes of these examination regulations, cheating shall be defined as: - (a) Entering the examination room with unauthorized materials, copying the work of another candidate, being in possession of notes, sheets or other materials, collaborating with another candidate during the examination and/or falsifying test results, eye shifting and peeping at another candidate's examination paper, and stealing or in any other way obtain or attempt to obtain examination questions prior to the sitting for the examination or test. - (b) Unauthorized possession of academic materials which also constitute cheating may include: - i) plagiarism; - ii) unlawful possession of examination; - iii) possession of purses, electronic equipment such as cell phones, smart watches, pagers, programmable calculators and other materials as determined by the Deputy Rector (ARC); - (c) Cheating shall also include: - i) Beginning the examination before being authorized. - ii) Continuing to write the examination after being told to stop; - iii) Removing examination answer booklets/sheets from the examination room - iv) Detaching sheets from an answer booklet or sheets. - v) Distortion and or violation of officially arranged sitting plan in an examination room. - vi) Failing to comply with any examination rules, instructions, regulations or directions given by an invigilator. - vii) Failure, by a candidate suspected of an examination irregularity, to sign on the invigilator's report of facts in any such irregularity. - viii) Failure or refusal by any candidate to sign an official dispatch book to acknowledge receipt of an invitation to a subsequent interview. - ix) Destroying any evidence related to any suspected irregularity.